Will your US trademark application be based on a foreign trademark application or registration?

 Upon submitting a copy of the foreign registration, the filing bases of the US application may be amended to include a Section 44(e) filing basis.
 Accordingly, the applicant may delete the Intent-To-Use filing basis [Section 1(b)] and bypass the obligation to file a Statement of Use with specimens.

-Basis for priority vs. basis for registration
+Basis for Priority vs. Basis for Registration

-Section 44(d) provides a basis for a priority date only, and not for registration.
 A basis for registration is still required under Section 1(a) (use), Section 1(b) (intent-to-use), or Section 44(e) (foreign registration).
-Therefore, it is possible for an applicant to rely on an earlier-filed foreign application for priority purposes only, but not for registration.
-Such an applicant would have to show use in US commerce in order to obtain the US registration.
+Therefore, it is possible for an applicant to rely on an earlier-filed foreign application for priority purposes only, but not necessarily for registration.

 Need to file a US trademark application based on a foreign filing?